 Articles we publish will be credited with your full public name, a brief biographical paragraph including a link to your Twitter account (if you have one), and any links to your personal portfolio or other websites.
 We also will need a square headshot selfie.

-You may qualify to publish anonymously.
-If the attribution of a piece might cause you undue personal or professional stress, we may suggest that the work be published without your name or any other personal attribution.
+If the attribution of a piece might cause you undue personal or professional stress, we may suggest that the work is published without your name or any other personal attribution.
 To maintain the space for those who need it, not all requests for anonymity can be granted.
 Please do not submit any work to us that implicates anyone with risk whom you have not personally contacted for permission beforehand.
 We are neither a gossip nor a breaking news publication.
 Additionally, please do not submit any work intended to be published pseudonymously, i.e. with attribution to a social media handle or organization.

 Send an email to yourself with resetting instructions